Manual grinders have always been kind of slow compared to their electrical counterparts.

 Grind speed

-The two Jx’ers are extremely fast hand grinders, which I really appreciate.
+The two Jx’ers are high-speed hand grinders, which I appreciate.

 - The Jx basic version is faster: It’s almost a true 1 second per gram grinder.
 It takes me about 25-30 seconds to grind my typical pour over dose of 20 grams of coffee.
 It’s by far the fastest manual grinder I have tried.

-- The Jx Pro is not quite as fast as the cheaper version, which was a big surprise to me.
+- The Jx Pro is not quite as fast as the cheaper version, which surprised me.

 After consistency, speed is the one thing I care most about when reviewing manual coffee grinders, and the Jx standard is the fastest I have ever tried.